smucsclub/hacksmu/guide.md

 # Submitting Your Project
 You will be submitting your projects online via Devpost.
-All submissions are due by 8:00 AM CST on Sunday, so be aware of the time because you will not be allowed to submit afterwards.
-You will be asked to write a title and short description for your project.
+Hacking ends precisely at 8:00 AM CST on Sunday, and you will have one additional hour to submit your project to Devpost.
+Please be aware of the time because you will not be allowed to submit afterwards.

+You will also be required to submit with your project a 5-10 minute recorded pitch.
 Remember, this is something you can show off to recruiters, family, and friends in the future!

 # Code of Conduct
 By attending HackSMU, you agree to abide by the MLH Code of Conduct.
 If you’d like to review the Code of Conduct, MLH's can be found [here](https://static.mlh.io/docs/mlh-code-of-conduct.pdf).